-- Pre-College or Transitional Studies Math (if needed) - Pre-College or Transitional Studies English (if needed) - Apply for Financial Aid and other funding before your first quarter.
+- Pre-College or Transitional Studies Math (if needed) - Pre-College or Transitional Studies English (if needed) - Take CHEM&139 General Chemistry Prep as a prerequisite to CHEM&161 General Chemistry with Lab I or take the chemistry placement exam. - Apply for Financial Aid and other funding before your first quarter.
 Visit the Financial Aid Office to explore how to pay for college. - Transfer previous college credits to North if applicable. - Attend New Student Orientation. - Explore placement options: take the math and English placement tool if needed. - Make an informed choice on the number of units to take each quarter. - F-1 international students must enroll full time (12+ units) each quarter and check in with the International Programs office before the start of the quarter if enrolling in less than 12 units and/or before starting any work or volunteer experience. - If you need academic accommodations for a documented disability, please contact Disability Services.